thecredibleway/thecredibleway-com/docs/faq/questions/would-a-loving-god-send-good-people-to-hell.md

 ## Jesus Christ - The Way to Reconciliation

 The central message of the Bible is that God, in His love, sent Jesus Christ to pay the penalty for sin on behalf of humanity.
-Jesus' death on the cross was a sacrifice to satisfy God's justice, and His resurrection offers the promise of eternal life.
+Jesus' death on the cross was a sacrifice to satisfy God's justice and His resurrection offers the promise of eternal life.
 The gospel message is simple yet profound - salvation is available to anyone who believes in Jesus Christ, repents of sin and accepts the forgiveness He offers.